philrz/super/docs/commands/super.md

 ```
 super -f arrows file1.json file2.parquet file3.csv > file-combined.arrows
 ```
-When `super` is run with a query that has no "from" operator and no input arguments, the SuperSQL query is fed a single `null` value analogous to SQL's default input of a single empty row of an unnamed table.
+When `super` is run with a query that has no `FROM` operator and no input arguments, the SuperSQL query is fed a single `null` value analogous to SQL's default input of a single empty row of an unnamed table.
 This provides a convenient means to explore examples or run in a